 Curtin University prides itself on being recognised nationally and internationally for excellence in education and research.

-Curtin is ranked in the top two per cent of universities worldwide in the highly regarded Academic Ranking of World Universities (ARWU).
-In 2016, Curtin was estimated to be positioned at 211th in the world and 10th in Australia.
+Curtin is ranked in the top one per cent of universities worldwide in the highly regarded Academic Ranking of World Universities 2018.

 One of the world’s most international universities

-In a global review of young institutions under 50 years, Curtin was placed 27th globally and 6th nationally in the QSWUR: Top 50 Under 50.
-The University is also placed 92nd in the world and 14th nationally in the THEWUR: 150 Under 50.
+In a global review of young institutions under 50 years, Curtin was placed 20th globally and 4th nationally in the QSWUR: Top 50 Under 50.
+The University is also placed 68th in the world and 12th nationally in the THE Top 200 universities under 50.

 In the QSWUR by Subject, Curtin has 16 subjects ranked in the top 200 worldwide.